Grocery delivery to your Disney Resort hotel

 Disney Resort gift shops

 Every Disney Resort hotel has a gift shop that doubles as a convenience store.
-The shop carries snacks, microwaveable meals, and basic toiletries.
-You will also find sunscreen, diapers, baby medicine, phone chargers, batteries, and small first-aid supplies.
+The shop carries snacks, meals, toiletries, and sunscreen.
+You can also find diapers, baby medicine, phone chargers, and first-aid supplies.

-Gift shop prices run slightly higher than a grocery store, but the convenience is hard to beat.
-If you forgot sunscreen or need a quick breakfast item, the gift shop is open early and stays open late.
+Gift shop prices run a bit higher than a grocery store, but the convenience is hard to beat.
+If you forgot sunscreen or need a quick breakfast item, the gift shop opens early and stays open late.

-The packaged food section of your resort’s quick-service restaurant also stocks grab-and-go items like fruit, yogurt, bottled drinks, and pre-made sandwiches.
-These are available from early morning and pair well with a dining plan if your family adds one to your package.
+Your resort’s quick-service restaurant sells grab-and-go items too.
+Look for fruit, yogurt, bottled drinks, and pre-made sandwiches.
+These are available from early morning and work well with a dining plan if your family adds one to your package.

 - Add your name and “Guest” to the delivery notes.
-Use the same name as your reservation and include the word “Guest” so Bell Services knows the order belongs to a hotel guest.
-Add your arrival date and phone number if the app has a notes field.
+Use the same name as your reservation.
+Include the word “Guest” so Bell Services knows the order is yours.
+Add your arrival date and phone number too.

 - Schedule for check-in day.
 Deliveries work best when timed to your arrival.
 Bell Services holds everything, so it does not matter if you arrive after the delivery.

 - Bring a cooler bag.
-A collapsible soft cooler takes up almost no suitcase space and gives you extra cold storage with ice from the resort ice machines.
+A soft cooler takes up almost no suitcase space.
+Fill it with ice from the resort ice machines for extra cold storage.
+It pays off on longer Disney vacations.

 For large groups